ablakey/pointless.click/src/about.md

 * [ROS](https://ros.org/) - the Robot Operating System
 * QGIS, ESRI, ENVI, ERDAS, Geomatica

 Most of my time is enjoyed being a parent to two boys, which usually means getting into lots of mischief.
-When I'm not doing any of that, I'm likely on the piano, working on some construction projects (such as rebuilding an entire deck and patio), or writing software for fun.
+When I'm not doing any of that, I'm likely on the piano, working on some construction projects (such as rebuilding his deck and patio), or writing software for fun.

 E-Mail: [ablakey@gmail.com](mailto:ablakey@gmail.com)